14/05/2025

 You can argue with that — there are examples in assembly language for all types of architectures, assembly language should let us study machine architecture and its behaviour.
 Yes, there is a lot of examples in assembly language, but those examples are for very high (let's say — top) levels of runtime environment — Linux and Mac user-space.
 This approach to learning machine architecture doesn't lead to understanding of how it works and how it is organised.

 Actually, it gives us a very narrow slit to machine architecture.
-Even within kernel-space, we are very limited in abilities to learn the machine.
+Even in kernel-space, we are very limited in abilities to learn the machine.
 That's because all the hardware initialisation is already done for (and before) us by bootloader and kernel itself.
-The second problem is so-called «conceptions of operating systems».
-Those «conceptions» are hiding a lot of machine architecture from us and arise a lot of software.
-Thus, working even in kernel-space, we learn more of those «conceptions» and principles rather than a machine.
+The second problem is so-called «conceptions and abstractions of operating systems».
+Those «abstractions» hide a lot of machine architecture from us while «conceptions» arise a lot of software that serve an OS itself and make it what it is from user's point of view.
+Thus, working even in kernel-space, we learn more of those conceptions and principles rather than a machine.

 Thus, we come to that point where we need a comfortable, big enough window (let's say — better a door or a nice gate) to the machine that represents modern ARM64 architecture.
 Usually it is done by programming on an emulator.
 Developing for an emulator is like a game because of its abstraction.
 Games (and gaming) give you minimal or even zero risks by the price of insignificant wins.
 To get real valuable practice and results, we need a real «Hello World» on real hardware.